IDR and PSLF Program Account Adjustment

 PSLF Improvements through Regulations

-The Department of Education announced on Monday, October 25th, that lasting improvements to the PSLF program will be codified in final regulations.
+The Department announced on October 25th, that lasting improvements to the PSLF program will be codified in final regulations.
 These improvements, which incorporate many elements of the PSLF waiver, include:

 - If you have applied or will apply for PSLF, these changes may have an impact on you by increasing your qualifying payment count.